jrhut/elasticsearch-extract/README.md

 # Elasticsearch Query Extractor

-Extracts all query results from Elasticsearch and saves it to 'query_output.csv'!
+Extracts all query results from Elasticsearch and saves it to query_output.csv!

+# Getting Started

 You will want to create a .env file in the repo root, containing the variables: